nicolaheld24/Palisades_LiDAR_R/README.md

 2. How did low-height vegetation structure change between the pre-fire and post-fire LiDAR acquisitions?

-3. What changes in vegetation condition and recovery can be observed from Sentinel-2 NDVI and NBR imagery following the fire?
+3. How did vegetation condition change following the fire, and is subsequent vegetation recovery visible in the Sentinel-2 time series?

 ## Data Sources